Court Rules New Home Owners Aren’t Liable For Previous Owners Debt

 In a country that is largely divided by poverty with a struggling economy and millions of ordinary South African citizens under pressure to repay their debts by consulting debt review agencies and opting for consolidation loans, there is some good news for new home owners.
 Cape Town’s Constitutional Court recently ruled that new property owners will no longer be liable for the historical debt of their predecessors.

 A similar landmark high court ruling in 2016 was disputed by the Tshwane, Ekurhuleni and eThekwini municipalities, including the cooperative and governance minister.
-The application was brought to the high court by disgruntled homeowners who rightfully complained when their municipal services were cut due to unpaid bills by the previous homeowners, which municipalities insisted had to be paid by the new landowners before a clearance certificate could be issued.
+The application was brought to the high court by disgruntled homeowners who rightfully complained when their municipal services were cut due to unpaid bills by the previous homeowners.
+The municipalities insisted that this had to be paid by the new landowners before a clearance certificate could be issued.

 The Managing Director of South Africa’s Banking Association welcomed the new ruling that would not only save new landowners from incurring unnecessary debts from their predecessors, (thus avoiding the need for future debt consolidation) but would also boost prospective buyers’ confidence.